 The most common clotting test is called a PT/INR test.
 The PT (prothrombin time) is how long it takes your blood to clot.
 An INR (internationalized normalized ratio) is a calculation based on the PT.
 Your blood test result is usually expressed as an INR.

-- Q How do white blood cells fight infection?
+- Q How is cord blood collected?

 - Q What happens to my donated blood?